 Yes, comprehensive coverage includes theft and vandalism protection.Back to TopCan I get car insurance with bad credit?

-.
+- Distracted Driving.
 This may come as a surprise, but cellphones are not the number one factor in distracted driving.
 It’s actually food, which accounts for 80% of all car crashes.
 People run through a drive thru and attempt to eat while they drive and are thus distracted from the dangers of the road.
 This doesn’t mean cellphones aren’t a problem, however.
-Cell phone usage while driving causes around 1.6 million crashes every year.
-Drunk Driving
+Cell phone usage while driving causes around 1.6 million crashes every year

-.
-In 2018, Georgia had 21,784 DUI convictions.
+- Drunk Driving.
+DUI numbers have declined in recent years due to COVID-19 as in 2020, Georgia had 12,008 DUI convictions, but it is still the greatest risk to driving on the roads.
 It’s now easier to find a ride home when drunk or tipsy with services like Uber and Lyft available, but drunk driving is still a huge problem nationwide.
 One person dies nearly every 48 minutes due to drunk driving.
-Speeding

-.
+- Speeding.
 Running late to work is a common reason why people speed.
 Unfortunately, speeding can lead to a loss of control of the vehicle or the inability to stop in time.
 Georgia is an at-fault state, meaning that if you are the cause of an accident, you’re responsible for paying the damages.
 That’s why it’s important to have the best car insurance to keep you covered.
-Bad Weather